7 MLB Draft picks

 Edwards continued to shape the UNCG pitching staff in the 2016 season as reliever sophomore RHP Andrew Wantz earned First Team All-Southern Conference honors as well as the SoCon Media Poll's Co-Pitcher of the Year award.
 Wantz earned the SoCon's lowest ERA among pitchers who had thrown at least 1.0 inning per game.
 His 97 strikeouts were second-most in the SoCon.
 Freshman Matt Frisbee also earned Southern Conference honors, earning All Freshman recognition.
 Frisbee earned five wins and struck out 51 batters, including throwing a complete game in a victory against Furman.

-The Spartan pitching staff finished second in the Southern Conference with a combined 5.28 ERA as UNCG earned 38 wins, the most since the 2003 campaign.
+The Spartan pitching staff finished second in the Southern Conference in 2016 with a combined 5.28 ERA as UNCG earned 38 wins, the most since the 2003 campaign.
 Spartan pitching allowed the fewest hits of all SoCon members, held opponents to a SoCon low .266 average against, and was tied for the second-most strikeouts in the Conference.

 UNCG pitching earned a number of key victories in the 2016 season, helping the Spartans to a 13-8 SoCon record, tied for second.
 The Spartans earned a nonconference victory over eventual National Champion Coastal Carolina in Conway, S.C.
 The Spartans also earned six series sweeps during the 2016 season, including taking all three games from VMI and ETSU at home.
 One season sweep came against NCAA College Station Regional participant Binghamton.
 The Spartans also took down ACC and triad foe Wake Forest, 18-3.
-The Demon Deacons also compete at the College Station Regional.
+The Demon Deacons competed at the College Station Regional.

 Edwards continued to mold the Spartan pitching staff during the 2015 season as junior RHP Ryan Clark (Second Team) and rookie RHP Andrew Wantz (All Freshman) earned All-Southern Conference recognition at the end of the campaign.